epicdragon44/g511/DOCS.md

 To install a new dependency, run `make install` and follow the instructions.

-## Running the Code
+## Interact with the Bot

-Assuming the code is built and running on a server somewhere, you can interact with the bot on Telegram `@bocaml-beta-1`.
+Assuming you've [started the project](#start-the-project), you can interact with the bot on Telegram `@bocaml-beta-1`.
 Just send it messages!
 For instance, try sending "/health_check", and it should respond with "Hi there!".

 If you want to more directly interact with the server functions, you can use whatever HTTP client you want.
 For instance, you can use Postman for a GUI interface; or cURL if you prefer the command line.
 Check out **Server API** above for the endpoints.

-### Submissions
+## Helping with Submissions

 If you're a grader, you might be interested in this!